 For instance, if you were using a full-frame DSLR camera and a 50mm lens, you would divide 500 by 50 to get 10.
 This implies that star trails won’t appear when your image is exposed for a maximum of ten seconds.
 You would need to multiply the focal length by the crop factor to get the effective focal length (75mm) and then divide 500 by 75 to get the maximum exposure time (6.7 seconds) if you were using a crop-sensor camera with a 1.5x crop factor and the identical 50mm lens.

-The 500 Rule is a general guideline, and it’s important to bear in mind that other factors, such as the celestial object’s altitude and the quality of the image, can also affect the maximum exposure duration.
+The 500 rule is a general guideline, and it’s important to bear in mind that other factors, such as the celestial object’s altitude and the quality of the image, can also affect the maximum exposure duration.

-One of the most popular astrophotography objects, the Milky Way, may be captured in exceptional detail using the 500 Rule.
+One of the most popular astrophotography objects, the Milky Way, may be captured in exceptional detail using the 500 rule astrophotography formula.
 You’ll need a wide-angle lens with a large aperture (f/2.8 or wider) to let in as much light as you can to shoot the Milky Way.
 What’s more, you’ll need to choose a spot free of excessive light pollution, darker skies will enhance your image and make it easier to process the picture later.

 Use the 500 Rule to establish the maximum exposure time after assembling your camera and lens.
 Then, play with various ISO values to achieve the ideal balance between exposure time and image noise.
 Generally speaking, using a higher ISO will let you utilize a shorter exposure time, but it will also make the image noise more noticeable. a lower ISO will result in a higher-quality image with less noise, but you will need to extend the exposure time.
 Check out this page to find out more about the camera settings you need to improve your astrophotos.

-My Experience With the 500 Rule
+My Experience With the 500 Rule Astrophotography Formula

-During the years since I started astrophotography, I have learned to use the 500 rule only when I needed to take photos without any tracking, such as when on holiday or if I travel with just a tripod and camera.
+During the years since I started astrophotography, I have learned to use the 500 rule astrophotography formula only when I needed to take photos without any tracking, such as when on holiday or if I travel with just a tripod and camera.

 It is very possible, I was surprised to find that amazing images can still e taken with relatively short exposures of 10 seconds or so.
 I was even more surprised, then, when I went to Bali last year and took only my DSLR camera with me.
 I placed it on a sturdy tripod and attached my Samyang 130mm or Canon widefield 35mm lens and proceeded to test what was possible.